SNACK Benefit Concert: Purpose

 Rock promoter Bill Graham put the show together to raise money for the San Francisco school district, which due to a shortage of funds, planned to eliminate after-school sports and other extra-curricular activities.
-Within two weeks after first reading the story in the newspaper, Graham acted quickly and personally called a number of artists who agreed to perform free: The Grateful Dead, Graham Central Station, Bob Dylan and the Band, Jefferson Starship, Tower of Power, the Doobie Brothers, Santana, Mimi Farina, and Neil Young.
+Within two weeks after first reading the story in the newspaper, Graham acted quickly and personally called a few number of artists who agreed to perform for free: The Grateful Dead, Graham Central Station, Bob Dylan and members of The Band, Jefferson Starship, Tower of Power, the Doobie Brothers, Santana, Joan Baez, and Neil Young.

 Graham explained to them that “The children will not have musical instruments.
 There will be no football practices.
 There will be no cheerleaders.
 No after-school tutoring.”
 He told the press, "We make our living from the youth of San Francisco.
 This is one way we hope to thank them."

 He also felt that having some well-known sports and movie figures appear, who many considered heroes, would be well received.
 Marlon Brando told Graham he would be there as one of his unannounced guests.
 Baseball great Willie Mays, track and field medalist Jesse Owens, along with a number of other sports stars also agreed to be there.

 The day before the concert, the school board announced that they had "found," as a result of accounting changes, $2.1 million, which eliminated much of the budget shortfall.
 Graham, despite being angry, decided to go ahead as planned and donate the funds to the schools.
 He said after the concert: "The Bay Area musicians were called to arms and they responded to the call.
 For me, it represented the use of the drawing power of our artists to address and attempt to solve a social problem."

 Performances

 The stadium opened its gates at 6:00 AM.
 Among the first to enter were those from the seven to ten thousand people who had paid $5 for their tickets and had camped out all night on the stadium lawn or in Golden Gate Park.
 The show began at 9:00 AM, continuing non-stop for nine hours, ending at 6:00 PM.
 With the stadium at capacity, the police estimated that five- to ten thousand people had listened to the concert outside the stadium, either in the streets or from neighborhood rooftops.
 Most of the groups that played had their roots or lived in the San Francisco Bay Area.

-The final set was performed by Bob Dylan, who surprised the audience, as he had not performed at a concert for many years, and Neil Young, along with most members of The Band.
-They played a couple cover songs followed by a Dylan-improvised version of the classic "Knocking on Heaven's Door", which he changed to "Knockin' On The Dragon's Door."
+The final set was performed by Neil Young, with two of his regular musicians, and Bob Dylan, who was a surprise guest, along with three members of The Band.
+They played some material by both Young and Dylan, a couple of cover songs, and a Band tune ("The Weight"), followed by Young's "Helpless", and a Dylan-improvised version of the classic "Knocking on Heaven's Door", which he changed to "Knockin" On The Dragon's Door."